biokraft/my-cursor-framework/02-Cursor-for-Developers/03-The-SpecsForge-Framework.md

     - Create a detailed `plan.md` for the specific phase
     - Follow strict Test-Driven Development cycles
     - Implement features incrementally with tests leading the way

+#### Stock Agent Implementation (For Setup Tasks)

+5.  **Use Default Agent:** Keep Cursor in its default agent mode.
+6.  **Describe the Task:** Clearly explain what you want to accomplish, then add:
+    > Make a todo list

+    This approach will:
+    - Generate organized, step-by-step implementation
+    - Create scaffolding and boilerplate efficiently
+    - Provide clear next steps for further development

 7.  **Verify and Update:** After each phase, you can check the work against the original spec and update the status in `SPECS.md`:
     > @SPECS.md check if Phase 1 was implemented properly.
 If so, update its status to "Complete".
 Otherwise, list what's missing.